4. An illustrative application

 if($dSession) $dSession=unserialize($dSession);

-// retrieve the action to be performed
+// retrieve the action to be taken

-$sAction = $_GET['action'] ? strtolower($_GET['action']) : 'init';
+$sAction=$_GET['action'] ? strtolower($_GET['action']) : 'init';

-// Is the sequence of actions normal?
+// is the sequence of actions normal?

 if( ! enchainementOK($dConfig,$dSession,$sAction)){

-// invalid sequence
+// abnormal sequence

 }//if